ty7swkr/cppurcu/README.md

       <td>liburcu</td>
       <td>79.6M</td>
       <td>12.0x</td>
-      <td>175</font></td>
+      <td>175</td>
     </tr>
   </tbody>
 </table>
 Results may vary depending on environment and configuration.<br>
-In this run, liburcu recorded approximately 175 updates, although this figure may vary depending on the environment and configuration.
+In this run, liburcu recorded approximately 175 updates, but this figure may vary across different environments and configurations.
 <br>
 <br>